mijenner/MiJenner.ConsoleUtils/README.md

 # MiJenner.ConsoleUtils
 ConsoleUtils offer cross-platform utilities for easy interaction with a user.

 There are methods for persistent reading of values of a certain data type from the console user.
-Pattern is `Read<datatype>()`{:.cs}.
+Pattern is `Read<datatype>()`{:.csharp}.
 They prompt the user, and keep asking user for a value of a certain data type until she/he enters a correct data type.
 It offers methods for integers, doubles, decimals, boolean, dates, and enums.

 There is a method for reading in multiple lines of text from the user ```StringReadMultipleLines()```.